kiranpantha/eTransfer/README.md

 # eTransfer 2013 Personal Project

-A sample eWallet written in PHP i started writting as a Hooby when i was in my SLC break.
+A sample Nepali e Wallet written in PHP i started writting as a Hooby when i was in my SLC break.
 (Inspired from eSewa and OnlinePayment.com.np)

 This program was written in PHP5.4